-Advanced driver and rider tests can take place during the week or weekend, at a location of your choice and a mutually agreed time and date - making this volunteer role flexible to meet your lifestyle.
+Advanced Rider tests can take place during the week or weekend, at a location of your choice and a mutually agreed time and date - making this volunteer role flexible to meet your lifestyle.
 You will need to allow 90 minutes for the test, which includes a briefing, debriefing, and the on-road test which will last 60 minutes.